patrickoser/social-app/README.md

     the content of the id being referenced, and any other info apart of their profile.

+    Adjust routes so that each profile has an id associated with it that will bring you to that specific persons profile.

     Add default images and the ability to upload their own images.
     Hide it behind a dropdown menu.